Scattering and absorption of a scalar field impinging on a charged black hole in the Einstein-Maxwell-dilaton theory: Charged massive scalar field

-where the field's charge shifts the field mass.
-Another effect introduced by the field charge is that standard $M$-term includes a correction and the same happens for the standard angular momentum barrier (\ref{expa3}).
-To better visualize how the shape of the effective potential changes with this $Mn$ parameter, we add a plot of the effective potential in terms of $x/M$ for different values of $Mm$ or $Me$.
-Fig (\ref{fig:50}) shows up that the usual bell-shape of the effective potential is drastically modified as $Mm$ is increased, that is, for higher values of $Mm$ appears a local minimum besides the already existing local maximum.
+where the field's charge shifts the field mass, another effect introduced by the field charge is that standard $M$-term includes a correction, and the same happens for the standard angular momentum barrier (\ref{expa3}).
+Fig (\ref{fig:50}) shows that the usual bell-shape of the effective potential is drastically modified as $Mm$ increases; that is, for higher values of $Mm$ appears a local minimum besides the already existing local maximum.
 For values higher than the critical one, $Mm>Mn_c$, the unbound modes are absorbed for any value of $\omega$.
 For instance, we obtain that the\textit{ effective }critical mass for $\ell=0$ is $Mn_c=0.195$, for $\ell=1$ is $Mn_c=0.338$, and for $\ell=2$ reads $Mn_c=0.517$.
-The relation between $Mn_c$ and the angular momentum is displayed in Fig. (\ref{fig:52}), that is, for large value of $\ell$ the relation between both quantities becomes linear.
-We also check that the general shape of the potential does not change as $Me$ increases, at least for large $x/M$, but $V_{\rm{eff}}$ becomes negative near the horizon provided the electric contribution seems to dominate over the gravitational terms [cf. (\ref{fig:50b})].
+The relation between $Mn_c$ and the angular momentum is displayed in Fig. (\ref{fig:52}); for the large value of $\ell$, the relation between both quantities becomes linear.
+We also check that the general shape of the potential does not change as $Me$ increases, at least for large $x/M$, but $V_{\rm{eff}}$ becomes negative near the horizon because the electric contribution seems to dominate over the gravitational terms.

-In order to solve the Regge-Wheeler equation (\ref{EMD_2}) we must add some boundary conditions for the radial modes at the end of the interval.
+In order to solve the Regge-Wheeler equation (\ref{EMD_2}), we must add some boundary conditions for the radial modes at the end of the interval.
 To do so, we notice that the effective potential vanishes at the horizon and goes to a constant $m^2$ at infinity.
-The boundary condition at the horizon must be an ingoing plane wave but at infinity there is a superposition of the outgoing wave plus an ingoing wave,
+The boundary condition at the horizon must be an ingoing plane wave, but at infinity, there is a superposition of the outgoing wave plus an ingoing wave,

 where $\xi = \omega-eV_{q}(r_{\rm{h}})$ and $\rho = \sqrt{\bar{\omega}^2-m^2}$.
-Using the definition of four-current vector (\ref{current}) we infer the currents for the incoming, reflected, and transmitted waves,
+Using the definition of four-current vector (\ref{current}), we infer the currents for the incoming, reflected, and transmitted waves,

-From the conservation of four-current it follows the conservation of the flux associated with the spatial 3-current, $J^T_{x}=J^I_{x}+J^R_{x}$, which in terms of the amplitudes reads
+From the conservation of four-current, it follows the conservation of the flux associated with the spatial 3-current, $J^T_{x}=J^I_{x}+J^R_{x}$, which in terms of the amplitudes reads